wrench-project/wrench/doc/getting_started.md

-once you've have installed the wrench library, following the instructions on the [installation page](@ref install),  you are ready to create a wrench simulator.  **information on what can be simulated and how to do it are provided in the [wrench 101](@ref wrench-101) and [wrench 102](@ref wrench102) pages. this page is only about the logistics of setting up a simulator project.**
+Once you've have installed the wrench library, following the instructions on the [installation page](@ref install),  you are ready to create a wrench simulator.  **information on what can be simulated and how to do it are provided in the [wrench 101](@ref wrench-101) and [wrench 102](@ref wrench102) pages. this page is only about the logistics of setting up a simulator project.**

 [TOC]

 # using the wrench initialization tool #      {#getting-started-wrench-init}